directus/directus/docs/reference/system/operations.md

 `DELETE /operations`

-Provide an array of operation ids as the body of your request.
+Provide an array of operation IDs as the body of your request.

 </template>
 <template #graphql>